-Hot Springs is a beautiful town located in Arkansas’ Ouachita National Forest.
+Hot Springs is a beautiful town located in Arkansas’ Ouachita National Forest and this weekend guide will give you all the information you need to plan the perfect trip.
 Once known as “Little Chicago”, due to the influx of gangsters like Al Capone (he even has a suite named after him at the Arlington Hotel) and Bugsy Segel, Hot Springs is a popular weekend destination for Arkansans.
 With natural hot springs flowing through the town, hence the name, and bathhouses galore, it’s no wonder Hot Springs is the perfect destination for a quick weekend getaway.

 The Waters Hotel – With it’s neoclassical architecture and perfect location overlooking Bathhouse Row, The Waters Hotel is a must when in Hot Springs.

 Airbnb – There are a ton of really adorable Airbnb option in Hot Springs.
 Definitely check it out if you’re looking for something a little more affordable.

 - The Pancake Shop – Quintessential American breakfast spot located in downtown Hot Springs that’s great for breakfast or brunch.
 Don’t miss their pancakes, they are huge!

 - Alexa’s Creperie – I love a good crepe and Alexa’s does not disappoint.
 I would argue they are better than any crepe in France.
 Alexa’s offers both savory and sweet crepes and even pierogi!

 - Colorado Grill – Amazing street tacos (try the Asada or La Parrilla) and arguably the best frozen margarita I have ever had.